zhuangruochen/learngit/readme.txt

 My stupid boss still prefers SVN. abcde jiajidjf
-Createing a new branch is quick.
+Createing a new branch is quick and simple.